jeffreyscanlon/Portfolio/ProjP1.md

 [IMAGE]

-4. Visualization -- Why this matters: Unrest and even...civil war?
+4. Visualization -- Why this matters: Unrest and even...civil war?<br>
 In October 2019, survey respondents gave an average rating of 67 on political polarization, on a range of 0 to 100, with 0 representing no polarization and 100 representing extreme polarization on the brink of civil war.
 By August of 2020, this average rating increased 6 points to 73.